mrachuta/pyrat_server/README.md

 | 12  | files         | text                 | false   | null    | false       |

 2. Install required packages.
-3. Create file *secrets* in the same directory as settings.py, with following data (without < and >):
+3. Create file *secrets* in the same directory where settings.py is stored, with following data (without < and >):
 ```
 <secret_key>
 <database_name>